VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Other files needed by the Vx code should also be located in this folder.
 This structure is considered as a preparation to the NuGet integration (see [Roadmap](#roadmap)).
 Dependencies to other assembliess are currently not managed by Ventuz.
 NuGet will take care of this later.

 Now, if a Vx code is needed on another system, simply copy the entire folder into the Vx directory of the target system.
-Done.
+Done!

 ## Architecture